Umesh-Mathulkar/InvoGene_invoice_generator/README.md

 ## Usage

 1. Fill in the required details for creating a new invoice, such as client information, item descriptions, quantities, and prices.
-2. Click the "Generate Invoice" button to calculate the total amount and taxes.
+2. Click the "Review Invoice" button to View or Print.
-3. Preview the generated invoice in the PDF format.
-4. Edit and delete existing invoices as needed.
+3. delete existing invoices as needed.